|12 History and acknowledgments|

 In 2009, I had my first sabbatical ever, which I spent in the group of Ulrik Brandes at the University of Konstanz.
 Here I finally had the time to work on Ipe 7, and I'm very grateful to Ulrik and all members of his group for the wonderful time I had in Konstanz.
 Next to the two big changes mentioned above, Ipe 7 introduced tiling patterns, gradients, clipping paths, transparency, user-definable arrows and marks, and SVG output.

 I wanted to avoid Qt in Ipe 7 as it had caused me quite a bit of pain during the life of Ipe 6, but it was hard to find a good replacement that would allow Ipe to run on Linux, Windows, and Macs.
 During the Korean Workshop on Computational Geometry organized by Tetsuo Asano at Hakusan seminar house in June 2009, I discussed using Ipe on tablet PCs with Vida Dujmovic, Jit Bose, and Stefan Langerman.
 It is their fault that Ipe 7 comes with a tablet input tool, and finally Stefan and Sébastien Collette convinced me that there isn't really an alternative to Qt that has the same support for tablets and Macs.
-So Ipe 7 is still using Qt, but in a much more restricted way than before, and hopefully much less sensitive to bugs in Qt.
+So Ipe 7 is still using Qt, but in a much more restricted way than before—it turned out that this part of Qt is quite stable and not prone to new bugs.